-- 32. The Accused Instrumentalities infringe claim 5 of the '397 patent through a combination of features that practice the limitations of Claim 5. - 33.
-By way of example, the Accused Instrumentalities include various multimedia objects selected from a group contained within a WYSIWYG Editor.
-Examples include color, font, an image, an audio clip, a video, a text area and a URL as they appear in the WYSIWYG Editor.
-The multimedia objects created in the WYSIWYG editor are stored in the database in the attributes named "Description" and "Short Description" and appear as HTML scripted text in the database.
+44. The Accused Instrumentalities infringe claim 5 of the '397 patent through a combination of features that practice the limitations of Claim 5.

+45. By way of example, the Accused Instrumentalities include various multimedia objects selected from a group contained within a WYSIWYG Editor.
+Examples include color, font, an image, a video, a text area and a URL as they appear in the WYSIWYG Editor.
+The multimedia objects created in the WYSIWYG editor are stored in the database and appear as HTML scripted text in the database.
 Text and vector objects can be selected and colored by selecting them or "click and dragging" over them in the WYSIWYG editor.
 A color may also be selected from the color dropdowns on the control bar of the Editor.
 This color is saved to the database; as part of the HTML of the description record.
 Moreover, text objects may be assigned a font by making such a selection or "click and dragging" over them in the WYSIWYG editor.
 A font can then be selected from the font dropdown on the control bar of the Editor.
 This font selection is thereafter saved to the database as part of the HTML of the description record.
 Selecting the Image button in the WYSIWYG editor opens a tabbed panel where the user designates source, title, format, size, etc. The image file is uploaded to the server and the file's location and style are saved and posted to the database as part of the HTML of the description record.
-Furthermore, videos are created by clicking on the Embedded Media button, which opens a tabbed panel where the user designates URL, format, size, etc. The video's URL and style elements are saved to the database as part of the HTML of the description record.
-Moreover, audio is created by clicking on the Embedded Media button, which opens a tabbed panel where the user designates URL, format, size, etc. The audio URL and style elements are also saved to the database as part of the HTML of the description record.
+Furthermore, videos are created by clicking on the Media module, which opens a tabbed panel where the user designates URL, format, size, etc. The video's URL and style elements are saved to the database as part of the HTML of the description record.
 A text area may also be selected for creation by clicking in the frame of the WYSIWYG Editor and typing.
 The text and its style are saved to the database as part of the HTML of the description record.
-After entering text into the WYSIWYG editor's text area, an URL assigned by clicking and dragging over the text object you wish to link, and then selecting the "chain" link button from the control bar; which opens a tabbed panel where the user can designate the URL, target, etc. The text and its style are saved to the database as part of the HTML of the description record.
+After entering text into the WYSIWYG editor's text area, a URL assigned by clicking and dragging over the text object you wish to link, and then selecting the "chain" link button from the control bar; which opens a tabbed panel where the user can designate the URL, target, etc. The text and its style are saved to the database as part of the HTML of the description record.